Route 561 Dump Site

 According to historical records, the Route 561 parcel was used as a dump for waste materials from operations of the paint and varnish manufacturing facility from some time prior to 1935 until 1946.

-The White Sand Branch stream originates at the outlet of Clement Lake and flows south through the Dump Site into an underground culvert beneath Route 561, after which the stream re-forms as a distinct branch and continues to flow through a wooded area eventually entering the United States Avenue Burn Site and ultimately emptying into Bridgewood Lake.
+The White Sand Branch stream originates at the outlet of Clement Lake and flows south through the former Dump Site into an underground culvert beneath Route 561, after which the stream re-forms as a distinct branch and continues to flow through a wooded area eventually entering the United States Avenue Burn Site and ultimately emptying into Bridgewood Lake.

 The EPA-selected remedy includes the following components: